srajora/Simaran-Bioinformatics/README.md

 # 🧬 Simaran's Bioinformatics Toolkit

 Welcome to my personal bioinformatics learning and research toolkit!
-This repository is inspired by [evanpeikon/Bioinformatics_Toolkit](https://github.com/evanpeikon/Bioinformatics_Toolkit) and serves as a structured space to explore, document, and share bioinformatics concepts, pipelines, and experiments.
+This repository serves as a structured space to explore, document, and share bioinformatics concepts, pipelines, and experiments.

 ---